brainlife/docs/docs/tutorial/diffusion-tractography.md

 ### 1. Anatomical preprocessing.

 The first step of diffusion tractography often involves processing the anatomical images.
 In order to track in a biologically-informed manner and to extract major white matter tracts, we must have both of our anatomical (T1w or T2w) images and our diffusion MRI images **aligned**.
 One way we can make this easier for [MrTrix3 Preprocessing](https://brainlife.io/app/5a813e52dc4031003b8b36f9) is by aligning the anatomical images in such a way that the center of the brain is centered in the image.
 We refer to this as **ACPC-aligned**, as we are aligning the data to the **anterior commissure-posterior comissure plane**.
 This is the first step in dMRI preprocessing, and it is typically done with the [HCP ACPC Alignment (T1w)](https://brainlife.io/app/5c61c69f14027a01b14adcb3) app.
 We will then need to generate cortical and white matter surfaces and brain region parcellations using [Freesurfer](https://brainlife.io/app/58c56d92e13a50849b258801).
 These will be used for segmenting the major white matter tracts following tractography.
-Once we've processed our anatomical image, we can move onto diffusion MRI preprocessing.
+Once we've processed our anatomical image, we can move on to diffusion MRI preprocessing.

 ### 2. Diffusion preprocessing